 As a result of the Campus Ambassador program the computer science department in my school became a functioning tech ecosystem.
 At the onset, It wasn’t easy getting people to welcome our ideas.
 We remember having to sign an undertaking to get the venue for our first events.
 Tech communities and events like this were not popular in the school.
 We were willing to take the risk and go for it.
 We printed banners and fliers.
 We had over 100 attendees and it was really successful.
 After the event, we put up an article about it with pictures from the event.
 We also sent swags to winners in different categories.
 It was really rewarding to see all the good work pay off.

 Before becoming Campus Ambassadors, we had little experience in public speaking.
 The program helped us develop public speaking skills and leadership qualities.
 We had the support and mentorship of I4G team members and we were really challenged to become better versions of ourselves.
-After graduation, we passed the mantle to other students, but the skills we developed came in handy when we started a company together called Aboki africa.
+After graduation, we passed the mantle to other students, but the skills we developed came in handy when we started a company together called Aboki Africa (now Grey Finance).

-Aboki Africa was birthed from a gap Idoreyine identified in 2020.
+Grey Finance was birthed from a gap Idorenyin identified in 2020.
 During his career as a software engineer, he worked for foreign countries and was paid in USD.
 He struggled with the fact that there was no seamless way to transfer foreign currencies.